DeathWhisper007/DeathWhisper007/README.md

 Hi my name is @DeathWhisper007

-Im junior backedn developer
+Im junior Backend developer

-myfocus is on Linux and Python
+Myfocus is on Linux and Python

 I love CyberSecurity and AI